ariwooze/netsleuth/README.md

 NetSleuth is a beginner-friendly, local web application for examining packet-capture files.
 It converts raw network packets into readable summaries, interactive visualizations, explainable security findings, and packet-level evidence that an analyst can investigate.

 The project is intended for offline analysis of `.pcap` and `.pcapng` files.
-It does not capture live traffic, block attacks, or replace a professional intrusion-detection system.
+It does not capture live traffic, block attacks, or replace a professional intrusion-detection system

-> **Project status:** Early development.
-The initial dashboard and detection modules are being built progressively.
-Features marked as planned may not be available yet.

 ## Why This Project?